 The identity of White Lake Township is influenced by its agricultural history and its rural character.
 However, only about 790 acres or 4.1% of the Township's total land area is currently used for agriculture.
 Almost all agricultural land is located in the central parts of the Township, with the majority situated north of M-59.
 Only a few parcels of agricultural land are located in the southeast quadrant of the Township.
-Since 2009, agricultural land in the Township has increased from 2.9% to 4.1% of the total Township area.2 which allows for a combination of specific agrarian and residential uses of land.
+Since 2009, agricultural land in the Township has increased from 2.9% to 4.1% of the total Township area.

+Though agricultural land use in the Township has increased, protecting existing farmland from development is crucial.
+Agricultural land is primarily protected through zoning.
+In addition to the "Agricultural" zoning district, many parcels in the Township fall under the "Suburban Farm" district which allows for a combination of specific agrarian and residential uses of land.
 3,4 While this may prove effective to encourage agrarian uses and preserve the rural character of the Township with large lot sizes, it limits the area available for smaller singlefamily homes, duplexes, and other such housing typologies.
 This leads to pressure for increasing residential development, and, subsequently, risks eventual infringement of farmland.
 One potential strategy to balance farmland preservation and the increasing demand for residential development is to continue to strictly regulate uses in the Agricultural and Suburban Farm districts.
 By focusing residential development to existing residential areas and adjacent vacant land it alleviates development pressure on suburban and farmland.
 Essentially, the strategy encourages higher density development in a smaller area rather than lower density development over a broad area.
-Another strategy for preserving farmland is the Farmland and Open Space Preservation Program (PA 116), a voluntary agreement between a landowner and the State of Michigan in which the landowners receive tax benefits and exemptions in exchange for preserving their land for agriculture or open space.5
+Another strategy for preserving farmland is the Farmland and Open Space Preservation Program (PA 116), a voluntary agreement between a landowner and the State of Michigan in which the landowners receive tax benefits and exemptions in exchange for preserving their land for agriculture or open space.